CSCI-442-Mines/student-env/README.md

 ...
 ```

-### Setting up the CSCI 442 docker
+### Downloading up the CSCI 442 docker
 You will need to download the os docker image from the Docker Hub.
 To do this open your terminal and run:
 ```
-docker pull csci442mines/student-env
+$ docker pull csci442mines/student-env
 ```
 You should now have the docker image on your computer.
 To verify you can run the following command to see all available images on your machine:
 ```
-docker images
+$ docker images
 ```
-In the output of this command should be listed:
+In the output of this command should be listed the CSCI 442 docker image:
 ```
 REPOSITORY                 TAG       IMAGE ID       CREATED        SIZE csci442mines/student-env   latest    84f85651e5f1   20 hours ago   1.71GB
 ```

-###
+### Basic docker commands
+Once you have the CSCI 442 docker downloaded you are ready to start using this docker.####

+#### Running a docker image
+You can run any available image using: `docker run <image tag name>`.
+Here are some useful options:
+- Running a docker container in the background.
+By default a docker container when launched will run in the foreground, meaning you will see all output in the terminal and unable to continue using the terminal.
+For this reason in most cases it is convenient to run a docker container in the background using the `-d` flag.
+Example: ```docker run -d csci442mines/student-env```
+-

 ## Using Visual Studio Code